The ancient call of the Earth and the sacred drum

 - moments of transition and passage

-- anchoring and recentering
+- grounding and recentering

 - gatherings and transmission

-- respecting natural cycles
+- respect for natural cycles

 Each strike carries an intention.
-Each vibration reminds us that humans are not separate from nature, but are part of it.
+Each vibration reminds us that humans are not separate from nature, but are a part of it.

 Why this call resonates today in the United States and Canada